Join Us In Creating A

 While donations from businesses, groups, families and individuals make a large portion of our fundraising we are writing grants to all levels of governments, as well as local, national and international organizations to raise the balance of the funds.

 We have surpassed our goal of raising $500,000 from our community!
-However, as we still haven’t raised enough to complete the purchase people and businesses are still donating.
+Now on to the restoration!
+Since we have raised enough to complete the purchase, people and businesses are still donating and those funds are going towards the restoration.
 Thank you!